 This is not a concrete estimation and generates a significant error rate.
-Moreover, by varying the dimensionality range it will be shown that this estimation is not even a monotone function and changes its monotonicity after halving the eliminating dimension (i.e., for any $d > \frac{d_0}{2}$).
+Moreover, by varying the dimensionality range it will be shown that this estimation is not even a monotone function and changes its monotonicity after the half of the eliminating dimension (i.e., for any $d > \frac{d_0}{2}$).
 Therefore, it provides wrong theoretical results.

-Generating Functions Approximation: This method was also proposed in [6,7] and is based on Knuth's generalization via generating functions [8,9], which established that:
+However, surprisingly, this "error" helps in approximating the eliminating dimension d_0 , and contributes substantially in our analysis.
+Generating Functions Approximation: This method was also proposed in [5, 6] and is based on Knuth's generalization via generating functions [12, 7], which established that: